 Also known as the hog dog, his original profession was to hunt wild boar in the swamps of South Eastern America.
-Farmers were so impressed by his prowess that he became a popular ranch hand, and in packs they employ their unique herding skill of creating a canine fence around stock to enable their master to direct them.
+Farmers were so impressed by his prowess that he became a popular ranch hand.
+In packs, they employ their unique herding skill of creating a canine fence around stock to enable their master to direct them.

 American Pitbull Terrier

 Thankfully, after these cruel sports were outlawed, he also became employed as a ranch hand and became the Cowboy’s favorite colleague.
-Since our love, and education, has increased and improved for this guy, he is also commonly used as a therapy dog simply because of his loving nature and adoration for humans.
+Since our love, and education, have increased and improved for this popular breed, he is also commonly used as a therapy dog simply because of his loving nature and adoration for humans.

-He needs an outlet for his energy and needs to be placed with an active family who will be able to spend most of their day with him, as he does not like to be left alone.
-There are many other popular pitbull terrier mixes, including the Labrabull, the Pitsky, the Beaglebull and the Corgi Pit.
+He needs an outlet for his energy and needs to be placed with an active family who can spend most of their day with him.
+Pitbulls do not like to be left alone for long periods.
+Designer Pitbulls have become quite popular, with many other popular pitbull terrier mixes.
+The more popular ones include the Labrabull, the Pitsky, the Beaglebull, and the Corgi Pit.

 Catahoula Pitbull Mix

-The Catahoula Pitbull mix is not for the first time, or timid, dog owner.
-He needs to be placed into a family that understands dogs and willing to establish a pack mentality in the family, for if this is not established this pup will not do well.
-Not only will he challenge you as pack leader, but it can lead to behavioral issues.
+The Pitahoula is not for the first time or a timid dog owner.
+He needs to be placed into a family that understands dogs and is willing to establish a pack mentality in the family.
+If this is not established, this pup will not do well.
+Not only will he challenge you as a pack leader, but it can lead to behavioral issues.

 Size & Appearance

-His intense energy and boisterous nature when playing outside of the home means that he can be quite forceful and strong, so his master needs to be prepared for this.
-Whilst he is calm and gentle with children inside of the home, small children should be supervised at all times simply because of his size.
+His intense energy and boisterous nature when playing outside of the home means that he can be quite forceful and strong.
+His owners need to be prepared for this.
+While he is calm and gentle with children inside the home, small children should be supervised at all times simply because of his size.